 Posts may be sponsored.
 This post contains affiliate links, which means I will make a commission at no extra cost to you should you click through and make a purchase.
 As an Amazon Associate I earn from qualifying purchases.

-Have you ever had baked rice pudding before?
 I have a few comfort food dessert recipes and rice pudding is definitely one of them.
 For my husband, it’s chocolate cake.
 But, honestly, I would rather have a big dish of creamy rice pudding any day.
 Of course, it’s also a delicious gluten-free dessert which means it’s something that my daughter can enjoy as well.

 Baked Rice Pudding